Cambridge Day Trip From London | Complete 24-Hour Visitors Guide

 You must book at least 24 hours in advance, and tea is served between noon and 5:00 pm.
 After indulging in cakes and tea, you can take one of the garden walks to stretch your legs.

-There you have it, one full day planned and packed with history, culture, food, and discovery.
+There you have it, one full Cambridge day trip itinerary packed with history, culture, food, and discovery.

 As well as opportunities for your photography portfolio or Instagram feed.
 Cambridge offers a day full of intellectual wonder, and amazing views wherever you go.

-Whatever your travel plans are, this list should help build a foundation for the ultimate day trip, and you can always plan a return trip if you happen to miss a few of the attractions.
+Whatever your travel plans are, this list should help build a foundation for the ultimate London to Cambridge day trip, and you can always plan a return trip if you happen to miss a few of the attractions.

 Leave a Reply